 How Does the Pick Up, Put Down Method Work?

-Pick Up, Put Down fine tunes the fundamentals of sleep (when your baby sleeps and where your baby sleeps) and then helps them with how they fall asleep.
+Pick Up, Put Down fine tunes the fundamentals of sleep (when and where your baby sleeps) and then helps them with how they fall asleep.

 Newborns physically need support to fall asleep, such as feeding, rocking, shushing, and cuddling.
 However, as your baby gets older, they naturally can fall asleep on their own – they just may need some extra support to get comfortable with it.

-The Pick Up, Put Down method uses a consistent approach to bedtime to help your baby wean off your support and get comfortable with falling asleep on their own.
-With this method they know you are nearby to reassure them and get used to falling asleep in their crib without being held, rocked, or fed.
+The Pick Up, Put Down method uses a consistent approach at bedtime to wean your baby off your support and get them comfortable with falling asleep on their own.
+With this method they know you are nearby to reassure them as they get used to falling asleep in their crib without being held, rocked, or fed.

-Once they can fall asleep independently, your baby usually will default to it!
-Of course, with sleep regressions and other developmental milestones, your baby’s sleep may occasionally be disrupted.
-However, healthy sleep habits from Pick Up, Put Down are in place, your baby should have no problem getting back on track with sleep.
+Once they can fall asleep independently, your baby usually will start to default to it!
+Of course, with sleep regressions and other developmental milestones, occasionally there may be setbacks.
+However, once the healthy sleep habits from Pick Up, Put Down are in place, your baby should have no problem getting back on track.

 Steps for Pick Up, Put Down Method